ChrisWoodgate/BraWl/paper/paper.md

 Given enough trial moves, the system will reach equilibrium for a fixed simulation temperature.
 Once at equilibrium, decorrelated samples can be drawn to obtain thermodynamic averages of various quantities.
 Within `BraWl`, this functionality can be used to determine a range of quantities of interest, including atomic short- and long-range order parameters, as well as the simulation heat capacity.
-(Definitions of these quantities are provided in Sec. \autoref{sec:physicalquantities}.)
+(Definitions of these quantities are provided later in this article.)
 These quantities can be plotted as a function of temperature by considering simulations performed across a range of temperatures.
 It is also possible to perform 'simulated annealing' where, starting at high temperature the system is equilibrated at a given temperature and statistics drawn, before the simulation temperature is decreased and the cycle repeated until a desired target temperature is reached.
 It also allows for determining the lowest available energy state of the alloy being studied to parametrise a Wang-Landau sampling, discussed below.